rainydayjules/VisitingTales/Documentation/Diane.md

 <details>
 <summary>Details</summary>
 <par>
 Diane and Lewis are talking in front of the museum, with Lewis proudly talking about his town management.
-Then the player exits the museum and them.
+Then the player exits the museum.
 Lewis introduces the player and Diane to each other.
 Diane asks if the player visits the museum often.
 </par>
 </details>